 Road bike France

-From Thonon to Fréjus, this crossing of the Pre-Alps is a must do...
-Most of the massifs that pass by are protected parks, which gives an idea of the beauty of the landscapes encountered.
-Their names speak for themselves: Aravis, Bauges, Chartreuse, Vercors, Diois, Baronnies, Vaucluse, Luberon, Verdon, Esterel.
-The main strength of this crossing is the quietness of the small roads thanks to the low traffic.
-Without doubt, a crossing that will surprise many.
-A multitude of superb passes on a "human" scale with, in passing, the ascent (optional) of the mythical Mont Ventoux.
-The last brake: the sea!
+This Alpine road bike crossing is a true insider's tip.
+We start at the picturesque lake of Annecy in High Savoy and cross the little-known French Prealps which stretch like a string of pearls to the Côte d'Azur.
+Most of the mountain ranges we pass by are nature parks which protect the beauty of their landscapes and their authentic rural character.
+Their names may speak for themselves: Bauges, Chartreuse, Vercors, Diois, Baronnies, Monts de Vaucluse, Luberon, Verdon, Esterel.
+The main strength of this crossing is the peacefulness of the small mountain roads and their outstanding scenic character.
+A multitude of superb passes on a "human" scale with, in passing, the ascent of the mythical Mont Ventoux.
+Last stop: The Mediterranean Sea.
+Without doubt, this crossing is a must-do on your bucket list that will surprise you.

 +33 458 140 435 A dedicated team of travel specialists is available to offer you expert advice Monday to Friday from 9 to 12:30 AM and 13:30 to 6 PM (French time) on the phone, or by email.